arthurmco/simple-search-combobox/README.md

 ## Installation

-Copy that `search` class in your form and include the `ssc.js` file.
+Copy that `search` class in your form, that three `search` CSS declarations and include the `ssc.js` file.

 ## License